Haimenar/TamerlaneChess/README.md

 # Tamerlane Chess
-A modern implementation of the medieval Tamerlane Chess variant.
-Featuring a custom chess engine.
+A modern implementation of the medieval Tamerlane Chess variant featuring a custom chess engine.

 ## What I've Learned
 Debugging and writing unit tests.